 Australia-Vietnam trade

-- Vietnam is an important trading partner of Australia.
-Vietnam is Australia’s 14th largest two-way trading partner in goods and services ($25.7 billion in 2022-23) and fourth largest market for agriculture, forestry and fisheries products ($5.2 billion in 2022-23).
+- Vietnam is an important trading partner for Australia.
+Vietnam is Australia’s 12th largest two-way trading partner in goods and services ($28.2 billion in 2023-24) and sixth largest market for agriculture, forestry and fisheries products ($3.7 billion in 2023-24).

 Pomelo industry in Vietnam

-- Pomelo production in Vietnam is concentrated in the Mekong Delta, Northern Midlands and Mountainous, Red River Delta, South East and North Central Coast regions.
+- Pomelo production in Vietnam is concentrated in the Mekong Delta, Northern Midlands and Mountainous, (comprising North East and North West regions) Red River Delta, South East and North Central Coast regions.
 Pomelos are harvested and exported year-round, with the peak harvest period between September and February.

 - Most pomelos in Vietnam are consumed as fresh fruit in the domestic market, however fruit are also exported to a range of markets in the USA, Chile, Europe, the Middle East and Asia.